abpio/abp-commercial-docs/en/modules/gdpr.md

 `AbpGdprOptions` properties:

 * `RequestTimeInterval` (default: 1 day): It uses to indicate the allowed request time interval.
-You can configure this property if you want to increase or decrease personal data request interval.
+You can configure this property if you want to increase or decrease the personal data request interval.
 By default, users can request their personal data once a day.
-* `MinutesForDataPreparation` (default: 60 minutes): Since the GDPR module is designed to support distributed scenarios, a matter of time should be passed to collect and prepare personal data.
+* `MinutesForDataPreparation` (default: 60 minutes): Since the GDPR module is designed to support distributed scenarios, it should take a while to collect and prepare personal data.
 You can configure this property if you want to increase or decrease data preparation time by the size of your application.

 ## Internals